Shi Yan Ming: In China

 In 1980, a young Jet Li arrived at the temple to shoot his feature film debut, Shaolin Temple.
 Though Shi barely noticed him at the time, the film's 1982 release was a major turning point for the temple, which experienced a significant increase in tourism.
 This in turn resulted in more positive attention to the temple by the Chinese government, which rebuilt the building, and in a change to the monks' daily routine, so that they could accommodate the tourists.
 Around this time, when Shi was 16, his parents, who held stressful jobs and were heavy smokers, died of lung cancer within six months of each other.
 Shi would then take care of his younger brother, while his older brothers would take care of the younger siblings, with whom Shi is still in contact today.

 In 1985, Shi won the 65 kg (147 lb.) championship in the Xian National Sparring Competition.
 He also won the championship in the annual Shaolin Disciples Competition three years in a row (1988–1990), and was vice-coach of the Shaolin Temple Fighting Monks at Henan.

-In 1992, Shi, who had won many national martial arts competitions, was chosen to be among a group of select Shaolin monks invited by the American Kung Fu Association to tour the United States, the first such tour for the Shaolin, to spread the knowledge of Shaolin Kung Fu.
+In 1992, Shi, who had won many national martial arts competitions, was chosen to be among a group of select Shaolin monks invited by the American Kung Fu Association to tour the United States, the first such tour for the ShaolinTemple, to spread the knowledge of Shaolin Kung Fu.